 There is a large market for mobile bartending services in 2022.
 People are starting to plan parties again and there is a large market for custom event services like this.

-The best way to market yourself is to make connections in the local event industry to get referrals.
-If you work with local caterers or event planners, often you can bundle your services and work together to serve your customers.
+The best way to market yourself is to connect with the local event industry to get referrals.
+If you work with local caterers or event planners, you can often bundle your services and work together to serve your customers.

 Another great way to find mobile bartending customers is through social media.
 Curate your feed by using hashtags specific to the events industry and your local area to help you get discovered by potential customers in your area.